 The Board has in place a Compliance Monitoring and Enforcement program to assure regulatory compliance of authorized work and activities being conducted.
 Operators are also required to implement Environmental Effects Monitoring programs for development activities, and for some exploration activities.

 As part of the Board's stakeholder involvement in the environmental protection process, the Board has entered into memoranda of understanding with Fisheries and Oceans Canada (DFO) and Environment Canada.
 Annual work plan projects are developed with each department and implemented under these memoranda.
-The Board is also involved in initiatives led by DFO related to marine protected areas (MPAs) and integrated management planning under the Oceans Act, such as the Eastern Scotian Shelf Integrated Management plan (ESSIM).
+The Board is also involved in initiatives led by DFO related to marine protected areas (MPAs) and integrated management planning under the Oceans Act.
 Additionally, the Board consults with its Fisheries Advisory Committee (FAC) on environmental and fisheries-related matters.